RaulDiodiu/rap-handson-travel-docs/part9/README.md

 To concatenate the values of the resulting array, the reduce method can be used:
 [Array.reduce](https://www.w3schools.com/jsref/jsref_reduce.asp)
-This method takes a function as first and an initial value as second parameter.
+This method takes a function as the first parameter and an initial value as the second parameter.
-The function to be given as first parameter can be declared an passed as follows.
+The function to be passed as the first parameter can be declared as follows.
 ```js
 const fnReduction = function(sValue, oContext) {
     let sCurrentValue = // insert your code to determine the Agency name out of the context oContext here